Lab 7 - Part 2: More Lidar in ArcGIS Pro

 - Save your model!
 Save in your project toolbox as Clean Up Point Density (or something similar).

 - Run your model but run it from the geoprocessing tools or from the toolbox.
 An input dialog will open and you can specify the files for the input and where/how to save the output file.
 Run the tool using the ground density raster and again using the aboveground density raster and save the output files (clean ground and abg points) in your raster folder.
-You will need to upload your toolbox with your model as one of the turn-ins for this lab.
+Note that you will need to upload your toolbox with your model as one of the turn-ins for this lab.

 Calculate Cover Model